jordisolis19/SQL/README.md

 # SQL Portfolio - By Jordi Solis

-Welcome to my SQL Portfolio.
+Welcome to my portfolio!

-You can use the links below to review SQL projects I've created.
-This list is arranged with the most recent projects at the top (showcasing my current skill level) and then moving on to older projects to show my progression.
-Please reach out with any questions.
-I would be happy to discuss my qualifications and skills.
+You can use the links below to explore my SQL projects.
+This list is arranged to reflect my journey through the Break into Tech Certificate, with the first entry showcasing my final project and the last entry highlighting where I started.
+I completed the certificate in 2022 and am currently advancing my skills through a more intensive program with Tripleten.

 1.- Music Store Database: https://github.com/jordisolis19/SQLTree/blob/main/Music%20Store%20Database-%20Final%20Project-